Introduction to Fast Track

 Nothing is fixed in stone at this stage.

-It is never too early to begin from first year on because there is always some preparation you can be doing ultimately to strengthen your case, such as learning a language.
+It is never too early to begin from First Year on because there is always some preparation you can be doing ultimately to strengthen your case, such as learning a target-country language.

-Pondering what your objectives might be is productive, so read again what it says on the front page at
+Pondering what your objectives might be is productive, so read again what it says on the right side of the Fellowships website home page at

 Ideally (though not everyone is able to start this early) the sequence of your involvement would be: